Qiang Wei: Political career

 In June 1987, he was appointed to lead the Communist Youth League organization in Beijing as its secretary.
-In December 1990, he became the Communist Party Secretary of Shijingshan District of Beijing (prefecture-level), as well as the chairman of the district's People's Congress.
+In December 1990, he became the Party Secretary of Shijingshan District of Beijing (prefecture-level), as well as the chairman of the district's People's Congress.
 Qiang gained a seat on the Standing Committee of the CCP Beijing Committee in December 1992, and the secretary of Beijing municipal construction commission in January 1993.
-In March 1994 he became the head of the Beijing Propaganda Department.
+In March 1994 he became the head of the Beijing Publicity Department.

 In February 1995, Qiang was appointed as the secretary of the Beijing Political and Legal Affairs Commission and the head of the Beijing Public Security Bureau, effectively making him Beijing's police chief.
 He was awarded the rank of "lieutenant general police commander" in 1995.
 In March 2001, he was promoted to become Deputy Party Secretary of Beijing.

 In January 2006, he became the Secretary of Commission for Discipline Inspection of Beijing, in addition to continuing his role as the Secretary of Beijing Political and Legal Affairs Commission.
 In March 2007, Qiang took over from Zhao Leji to become the party chief of inland Qinghai province.
 In March 2013, following the 18th Party Congress, Qiang was transferred to Jiangxi to become its provincial party chief, replacing Su Rong.
 In 2014 Su Rong was detained for a corruption investigation.
 In June 2016, Qiang departed from his post as party chief of Jiangxi.

 On 2 July 2016, Qiang was appointed as Vice-Chairperson of National People's Congress Internal and Judicial Affairs Committee.

 Qiang was an alternate member of 16th Central Committee of the Chinese Communist Party, and a member of the 17th and 18th Central Committees.